Types of trading event

 Step 4

-If there is more than one price at which the order imbalance is minimised, but there is excess buyer demand at one or more of these prices, and also excess seller demand at one or more of these prices, or zero order imbalance at more than one of these prices, then the algorithm selects the price, within this range, that is closest to the price the financial products most recently traded at, in an auction.
+If there is more than one price at which the order imbalance is minimised, but there is excess buyer demand at one or more of these prices, and also excess seller demand at one or more of these prices, or zero order imbalance at more than one of these prices, then the platform selects the price, within this range, that is closest to the price the financial products most recently traded at, in an auction.

 5